-The explosion of decentralized digital finance technologies inspires business models that encourage everyone to play a role in creating these Metaverses, argued the Intel executive.
+The Intel executive argued that the explosion of decentralized digital finance technologies inspires business models that encourage everyone to play a role in creating these Metaverses.

 Social media giant Facebook has said it will spend more than $10 billion to build out its vision for Metaverse.